 - Hand blender (optional)

-NOTE: If one cup of milk is too much, you can substitute by using ½ cup milk to ½ cup water.
+NOTE: If one cup of milk is too much, substitute by using ½ cup milk to ½ cup water.

 Optional Doshic Variations

-Overall this drink recipe is Pitta-pacifying; however, some Pitta types may need to reduce or eliminate the more heating spices such as cinnamon, nutmeg, saffron and ginger.
-Honey is considered heating as well and can be replaced with maple syrup.
-To enhance the Pitta-soothing nature of this drink and increase its overall health benefits, 1/2-1 tsp of Shatavari powder can be added.
+Overall this drink recipe is Pitta-pacifying; however, some Pitta types may need to reduce or eliminate the more heating spices such as cinnamon, black pepper, and ginger.
+Honey is also heating and can be replaced with maple syrup.
+To enhance the Pitta-soothing nature of this drink and increase its overall health benefits, 1/2 teaspoon of Shatavari powder can be added instead of the Ashwagandha.

 This drink recipe is considered increasing to Kapha dosha, although some changes can be applied to help reduce the heavy, viscous nature of this drink.
-Cow dairy should be avoided and replaced with either goat milk, almond milk or hemp milk.
-If this is still too heavy for Kapha, then the milk should be cut in half and replaced with water (i.e. 1/2 cup almond milk and 1/2 cup of water).
+Cow dairy should be avoided and replaced with either goat milk, almond milk, or hemp milk.
+If this is still too heavy for Kapha, then the milk should be cut in half and replaced with water (i.e. 1/2 cup almond milk and 1/2 cup of water) and the ghee should be omitted.
 The spices should be increased to help spark the digestive fire and reduce the Kapha-increasing qualities of this beverage.
-If one makes these changes and still experiences symptoms such as congestion, cough or a coated tongue after drinking, then this drink should be avoided altogether.
+If one makes these changes and still experiences symptoms such as congestion, cough, or a coated tongue after drinking, then this drink should be avoided altogether.